 Fresno Grizzlies Game Notes at Visalia

+On Tuesday, we have our 2nd Making the Grade Kids Day (4,800 kids) with first pitch at 11:05 am.
 On May 20th, we have our Mental Health Awareness Night and Friday Night Fireworks.
 On May 21st, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!
-Hope to see you at the park for those three amazing games!

 The Grizzlies and Rawhide continue their six-game series tonight.
 First pitch is scheduled for 6:30 pm PT from Valley Strong Ballpark.
-Grizzlies RHP Brayan Castillo and Rawhide RHP Peniel Otano are the probable starters.
-I have attached the roster/game notes.
+Grizzlies RHP Victor Juarez and Rawhide LHP Yaifer Perdomo are the probable starters.

-ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.273), homers (36), hits (285), total bases (466) and slugging percentage (.447).
-Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .17 points higher than the team in second (Rancho Cucamonga) and their slugging percentage is .16 points higher than the next team (Rancho Cucamonga as well).
-They also have 17 more hits and 14 more total bases than the respected second place squad (Rancho Cucamonga).
-Overall, the Grizzlies rank eighth in batting average, tied for ninth in OPS and tied for 10th in slugging percentage in all of Minor League Baseball.
+COMEBACK CLAWS: Last night, the Grizzlies enjoyed their third comeback win of the 2022 season (April 8th vs Stockton and 17th at San Jose).
+With two outs, two runners on and Fresno trailing 4-2 in the top of the ninth, Juan Guerrero changed all of that with one swing of the bat.
+Guerrero took a 1-1 pitch and deposited it over the left field wall, giving the Grizzlies a 5-4 lead.
+Fresno would add an insurance run thanks to a Braiden Ward RBI double and the Grizzlies would hold on to win 6-4.
+This was the second comeback victory in the 9th inning for the Grizzlies in 2022 with the most recent coming on April 17th.

-"BEAR"ING DOWN ON THE REST OF THE LEAGUE: Currently, four Grizzlies hitters rank in the Top 10 of the California League in batting average.
-Braiden Ward leads the league with a .382 average (.42 points higher than the second place batter) and nine hit-by-pitches.
-The Merced native also ranks first in OBP (.484), slugging percentage (.605) and OPS (1.089).
-Warming Bernabel currently sits third at a .333 average, Braxton Fulford ranks seventh at .302 and Adael Amador sits ninth at .301.
+"BEAR"ING DOWN ON THE REST OF THE LEAGUE: Currently, three Grizzlies hitters rank in the Top 10 of the California League in batting average.
+Braiden Ward leads the league with a .383 average (.43 points higher than the second place batter) and nine hit-by-pitches.
+The Merced native also ranks first in OBP (.479) and OPS (1.084).
+Warming Bernabel currently sits fourth at a .327 average and Adael Amador ranks 10th at .302.

-SECOND OUTING SUCCESS: Last night, Grizzlies pitchers McCade Brown and Jarrod Cande had successful second outings in a Fresno uniform.
-Brown took a no-decision after five stellar innings.
-The righty allowed one earned run on two hits and a pair of walks while striking out 10.
-The 10 punchouts were a career-high for the Indiana product and a team-high for the Grizzlies this season.
-Jarrod Cande suffered the touch-luck defeat after three frames of work.
-Cande fanned a career-best five batters and did not issue a walk.

-TIME TO DOMINATE WITH CASTILLO: The Grizzlies give the ball tonight to Brayan Castillo for the sixth time this year.
-Over his first two starts, Castillo did not allow an earned run while fanning eight over 9.2 innings.
-The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
-At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
-Read more about the righty on Page 2.
+NO GROWING PAINS BY FRESNO: The Fresno Grizzlies have played in Growers uniforms four times in the past two seasons.
+In those contests, Fresno is 3-1, scoring 43 runs on 49 hits.
+In all three wins, the Grizzlies/Growers achieved double-digit hits and runs, which included the only cycle by a Grizzlies player at home (Zac Veen).
+Last Saturday, the Grizzlies offense scored 16 runs, tying a season high with every starter in the lineup scoring at least once.
+Five Fresno batters notched multi-RBI games, helping the Growers earn three of their highest scoring innings in 2022.
+Yanquiel Fernandez and Braiden Ward each had three hits, four RBI and three runs with Fernandez ending his night a homer shy of the cycle.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.